easy-updates-manager/easy-updates-manager/readme.txt

 * New contributor: <a href="https://profiles.wordpress.org/ronalfy">ronalfy</a>

 == Upgrade Notice ==

+= 6.0.3 =
+Allow translation logging for automatic updates.
+Fix PHP warning on plugins page in multisite.

 = 6.0.1 =
 Bug fix: Resetting options and enabling logs does not enable logging.